Luneciux/05_socket_chat/README.md

 You can use npm for the packages... :/

-Lastly, you can download the project and install/configure mongoDB to create a database for testing
+Now, you can download the project and install/configure mongoDB to create a database for testing

 ## If you want to run the project localy